 Recommended by The New York Times, Louisville Historic Tours offers guided walks 7 days a week (Mar.
 15-Nov.
 15) and by appointment.
-The "America's Most Exuberant Neighborhood" tour at 11AM and 1PM highlights the history and architecture of Old Louisville, one of the country's largest and most stunning historic preservation districts.
+The "America's Most Exuberant Neighborhood" tour (9AM, 11AM, 1PM) highlights the history and architecture of Old Louisville, one of the country's largest and most stunning historic preservation districts.
 Come explore our 45 square blocks of Victorian homes!

 DAILY TOURS THROUGH NOVEMBER 15.
-Seven days a week, except on major holidays.
+Seven days a week, except on select holidays.

-**PLEASE CHOOSE YOUR TOUR AND TIME FROM THE TICKET SELECTIONS, AND THEN YOU'LL BE PROMPTED TO ENTER A DATE.** If you don't find a time convenient to you, call or text 502-718-2764 to inquire about a private tour for $60 per couple.
+**IMPORTANT!
+YOUR NON-REFUNDABLE TICKET WILL NOT SHOW THE DATE OF YOUR TOUR, BUT IT WILL APPEAR ON OUR ROSTER.
+REMEMBER THE DATE.
+PLEASE CHOOSE YOUR TOUR FROM THE TICKET SELECTIONS FIRST, AND THEN YOU'LL BE PROMPTED TO ENTER A DATE AND THE TIME** If you don't find a time convenient to you, call or text 502-718-2764 to inquire about a private tour; $60 per couple.